SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 30
 Accuracy: \-4
-Range: Touch
 Speed: 20
 Seal Speed: 18

+Tags: Attack, Melee, Mark

 Effects:
 When you apply this seal to a person, specify a topic.
 This may be as broad ("anything involving Sand village") or as narrow ("the new jutsu you saw me use") as you wish.
-The victim may not attempt to communicate about that topic in any way, be it through speech, writing, or other methods.
+The victim is unable to communicate about that topic or the presence of this seal in any way, be it through speech, writing, or other methods.
 Intent is what matters here; if they think they're giving information about the subject, they are unable to.
-The same restrictions apply regarding this seal itself.
-That said, it's not particularly inconspicuous.
-While the seal itself prevents the from showing it off, it takes the form of a hexagram on their Tongue.

 You may, when applying this seal, also specify one exception to its restrictions.
 For example, you could say "other Leaf nin"--in which case the person with this seal could talk to other Leaf nin about the sealed topic, but nobody else.
-This seal trumps any genjutsu short of the Poison Truth Technique.

-### **Jinshikyū Tojikomeru \- Life Entrapping Womb**
+### **Fuuja Houin \- Evil Sealing Method**

+Not all seals can be removed easily.
+This circumvents that by suppressing fuuinjutsu, or any sort of chakra-based markings, on a person.
+The technique's greatest failing is its dependence upon the recipient to provide some of the strength behind it, meaning they can overcome its effects at will, making it useless for offensive applications.

+Chakra: 36
+Speed: 10
+Seal Speed: 20

+Tags: Mark

+Effects:
+Choose one Fūinjutsu affecting the target.
+When the jutsu is cast or any time they enter combat they may spend a WP to have this seal suppress that Fūinjutsu for the remainder of that combat.
+They may also spend this out of combat to suppress the Fūinjutsu for 1 hour.

+### **Shiroheisa Shigeto \- Castle Closing Four Gates**

 (Flavor Text)

 Chakra: 32
-Area: Special
-Speed: 20
+Speed: 16
-Seal Speed: 24
+Seal Speed: 20

 Effects:

-This Jutsu can only be used if there is an Area encased by four Linked Seals created by the Sealing Fulfillment Jutsu.
-This Jutsu must be placed somewhere within the bounds of the encased Area.
-Once this is done, a 10 Yards tall Barrier is erected and the Linked Seals become impossible to remove even through Unsealing Jutsus .
-Non-Chakra based objects can freely pass through this Barrier, however, any Jutsus or objects made with Chakra passing through the Barrier are mitigated, oftentimes to nothingness.
-Projectile Ninjutsu Attacks of C Rank or lower are completely nullified, while B Ranks have their Damage halved and lose any other Effects they had, and A Ranks remain completely unaffected.
-Clones of any kind besides Shadow Clones are also instantly destroyed.
-People and Summons can pass through completely fine, however, any Upkeeps they had are instantly ended.

-It is also impossible to Target somebody with a purely Line of Sight Jutsu (Such as Genjutsu) if they are on the other side of the Barrier.

-Successfully performing an Unsealing Jutsu of a sufficient enough Rank on the spot where Life Entrapping Womb's Seal was performed causes it to be removed, and the Linked Seals forming the shape of its Barrier to be removed and wiped away as well.
+You conjure a barrier between four seals with an enclosed area and a height of 20 Yards.
+Attacks are immune to this barrier if they originate from 30 Yards or higher, or have an Area which completely encompasses the barrier’s area.
+The barrier is separated into its four sides and after being destroyed a side is regenerated after 100 IC or after the jutsu is recast.

+This automatically parries any ranged taijutsu or jutsu of C-Rank or lower, that attempts to pass through.
+Any jutsu of B or A-Rank has its rank reduced by 1 for the purposes of defending and reduces the damage by 200 or 50\% (whichever is higher).
+If 50\% is used that side of the barrier is destroyed.

+If a person would pass through the bounds of the barrier they may make a Speed 2 Interrupt to stop just outside the barrier.
+If the movement was forced they must make an Athletics check against a TN of 15\+Knockback.
+Choosing to pass through the barrier deals (Research Ranks) \* (NDB) Energy Damage to the target and destroys that side of the barrier.

+Speed Cast (Speed 14, Chakra 34, Interrupt, Seals 8)
+By quickly throwing 8 pre-inscribed seals you conjure a side of the above barrier to defend any attack against you originating from 5 Yards or more from you.
+Make a ninjutsu parry with a \-1 per rank of the jutsu.
+On a success the jutsu is disrupted by the above effects of the Shiroheisa Shigeto \- Castle Closing Four Gates.
+The barrier remains for 10 IC or until it’s destroyed and does not regenerate.

 ## **Sealing A-rank**

-### **Kōsō Kaifū \-  Greater Unseal**

-The user focuses chakra through their fingers to break the structure of the targeted seal, usually with a forceful thrust.
-The highest tier of generalist unsealing jutsu able to end all but the most powerful sealing jutsu.

-Chakra: 40
-Range: Touch
-Speed: 12
-Seal Speed: 30

-Effects:
-This can target a single B-rank or lower seal on an object or person.
-That seal is removed and all of its effects are ended.

 ### **Gogyou Fuuin \- Five Elements Seal**